The End of the Bloodiest Holy War, Part II

 Things to note:

-• Remember that an OIL character located at the beginning of the buffer is regarded as if it were after the last newline of a previous imaginary buffer.
+character located at the beginning of the buffer is regarded as if it were after the last newline of a previous imaginary buffer. - As selecting

-• As selecting OIL or CIL outside their graphemes is meaningless, it cannot be done from the UI.
+outside their graphemes is meaningless, it cannot be done from the UI.
+OIL

 The last question won’t be really important (as I said, this is an utopic approach).
 But for the sake of completeness, let’s say I don’t actually care, because can be regarded as an implementation-defined detail.
 Possible behaviours would be: